Company: Oil in pipeline under Missouri River reservoir

-The Dakota Access pipeline developer said Monday that it has placed oil in the pipeline under a Missouri River reservoir in North Dakota and that it's preparing to put the pipeline into service.
+The Dakota Access pipeline developer said it has placed oil in the pipeline under a Missouri River reservoir in North Dakota and that it's preparing to put the line into service.

-Dallas-based Energy Transfer Partners made the announcement in a brief court filing with an appeals court in Washington, D.C.
+Dallas-based Energy Transfer Partners made the announcement Monday in a brief court filing with the U.S. District Court for the District of Columbia.
 The announcement marks a significant development in the long battle over the project that will move North Dakota oil 2000 miles (1930 kilometers) through South Dakota and Iowa to a shipping point in Illinois.
 The pipeline is three months behind schedule due to large protests and the objections of two American Indian tribes who say it threatens their water supply and cultural sites.

-ETP's filing did not say when the company expected the pipeline to be completely operating, and a spokeswoman did not immediately return an email seeking additional details.
+ETP spokeswoman Vicki Granado said in an email to The Associated Press that the line will deliver oil to Patoka, Illinois, within a few weeks.

 Despite the announcement, the battle isn't over.
 The Standing Rock and Cheyenne River Sioux tribes still have an unresolved lawsuit that seeks to stop the project.
 The Standing Rock chairman did not immediately return a call seeking comment on ETP's announcement.